PaintJet/roomba-autonomy/README.md

 ### navigation
 The navigation package implements path planning and path following algorithms that generate motor commands for the robot.
 The path planning algorithm will take the pre-generated floor map from the mapping service and generate a route around it that efficiently covers the floor.
 Additionally, the package will take pose and velocity of the robot and generate motor commands to follow the path.

+## Usage
+To launch the entire robot software, a couple of steps have to be executed.

+1. Launch roscore on main computer
+2. Ssh into raspberry pi and launch roomba_launch.launch
+3. On main computer, launch a static transform publisher between map and odom frame
+4. On main computer, launch mapping.launch
+5. on main computer launch lidar_angle_filter.launch
+6. On main computer, rosrun particle_filter.py and follow setup steps until filtering begins
+7. On main comptuer, kill map --> odom transform publisher
+8. On main computer, launch navigation.launch

+## Next Steps
+* Improve stability of particle filter so that it does not crash periodically
+* Eliminate the dependency of the mapping package on the localization package so that they do not have to started in the specific order mentioned above
+* Tune the parameters for the particle filter
+* Tune parameters for move_base
+* Implement high-level controller to control all ROS nodes and to plan a route to follow around job site
+* Move all robot configuration parameters to robot config file to make code robot-agnostic (NOTE: robot.yaml exists with parameters, but is not currently used to control any settings in the packages.
+It is simply an example file)

 # Contributors
 This repository was developed as a Senior Design/Capstone project for Mechanical Engineering @ Vanderbilt University in 2019-2020.
 The main software contributors are [Swapnil Pande](https://www.github.com/SwapnilPande), [John Mark Goeke](https://www.github.com/jmgoeke), and [Sam Gottlieb](https://www.github.com/gottlism).
 [Emmet Haden](https://www.github.com/emmethaden), [Braden Barnett](https://www.github.com/bradenbarnett), and Charles Tusa were the lead developers on the hardware of the robot.